metapolator/metapolator/next/docs/architecture.md

 ### The Font Technology

-can be provided via different interfaces(GUI, API, CLI, etc.) but should itself be independed from these interfaces.
-You won't need a webbrowser to use a command line interface.
+can be provided via different interfaces(GUI, API, CLI, etc.) but should itself be independent from these interfaces.
+You won't need a web-browser to use a command line interface.

 We are moving towards providing as much as possible of the font-technology